What the Colorado Privacy Act Means for You

 Global Privacy Control in Microsoft Edge

-To automatically opt-out of data collection on websites in Edge you’ll need to download a special browser extension.
+To automatically opt out of data sales on websites in Edge you’ll need to download a special browser extension.
 You have a couple of options:

 • Our favorite is Privacy Badger made by our friends at Electronic Frontier FoundationYou can download Privacy Badger from the Microsoft store here.
 Once you download it, Privacy Badger should do the rest, and you shouldn’t have to take any more steps.
 We like this one because it has other privacy tools that will further protect your data built in.